norbu09/hermes-mcp/docs/implementation_progress.md

 - Authentication support with customizable handlers
 - Comprehensive examples for implementation

+### Phase 4: Component Discovery and Registration ✅

+We have successfully implemented component discovery and registration:

+- ✅ Implemented the `AttributeParser` module to extract MCP metadata from module attributes
+- ✅ Created the `Registry` module for dynamic component registration and discovery
+- ✅ Updated the server module to integrate with the registry
+- ✅ Enhanced the supervisor to include the registry in the supervision tree

+The component discovery system provides:
+- Support for both behavior-based and attribute-based components
+- Dynamic discovery of components at runtime
+- Automatic registration of components in the registry
+- Efficient lookup of components by name or type

+### Phase 5: Testing and Documentation ✅

+We have successfully implemented testing and documentation:

+- ✅ Created comprehensive test suites for all modules
+- ✅ Added detailed documentation for all components
+- ✅ Created example implementations to demonstrate usage

+The testing and documentation includes:
+- Unit tests for all core modules and behaviors
+- Integration tests for Phoenix components
+- Tests for streaming functionality
+- Comprehensive examples in the `Hermes.Examples.HermesMCPExamples` module
+- Detailed documentation for all public APIs

 ## Next Steps

-## Upcoming Phases

-After Phase 3, we will proceed with:

-### Phase 4: Component Discovery and Registration

-1. Implement module discovery based on module attributes
-2. Create registry for component registration
-3. Implement dynamic component loading

-### Phase 5: Testing and Documentation

-1. Create comprehensive test suite
-2. Write detailed documentation
-3. Create example implementations
+All planned phases of the Hermes MCP server implementation have been completed.
+The server is now ready for use in production applications.

+Potential future enhancements could include:

+1. **Additional Transport Layers**: Support for WebSockets, gRPC, or other protocols
+2. **Enhanced Security**: More advanced authentication and authorization mechanisms
+3. **Performance Optimizations**: Benchmarking and optimizing for high-throughput scenarios
+4. **Client Libraries**: Creating client libraries for common languages and frameworks
+5. **Example Applications**: Building example applications that demonstrate real-world usage